FrancoVazza/JULIA/tutorial.md

-A few tips to start programming in Julia
+A few tips to start programming in Julia by F.Vazza (caveat: this was written for Julia v0.6 – some differences going to v1.0 may apply)

-(caveat: this was written for Julia v0.6 – some differences going to v1.0 may apply)
+To Dow

 	Download source code:
 https://julialang.org/downloads/